Chapter in this post:

 However, if products are really bad, they usually don't get a platform on my blog.
 You can assume that the product (from my subjective point of view) is not total rubbish if I take the time to write about it. ;)

-As with all cases, you can argue about the optics.
-The opinions range from "ugly", as my girlfriend called it, to "totally cool", as my son called the new look.
-I'm relatively neutral about the matter, because the protective function was more important to me.
-What good is a nice MacBook if the display is messed up?
-And in my day-to-day work, I don't even notice a shell anymore.
-It is more the "inner values" that count.
+As with all cases, the optics can be argued with.
+The opinions range from "ugly as ugly", as my girlfriend called it, to "really cool", as my son called the new look.
+I'm relatively neutral on the matter, because the protective function was more important to me.
+What use is a pretty MacBook if the display is in the bucket?
+And in my daily work, I don't notice a cover very quickly anyway.
+The "inner values" count more.

 It should be important for many Apple users: The apple on the top of the MacBook is of course protected, but the design is so fitted that you can see it without problems.
 So if you have a small MacBook sticker have, it should also still be clearly visible. ;-)